kuhn-ruess/Checkmk-Checks/bacula_jobs/README.md

-# Bacula Backup Monitoring
+# Bacula / Bareos Backup Monitoring

-Complete Monitoring for Bacula Backup Jobs.
+Complete Monitoring for Bacula or Bareos Backup Jobs.
 Including Age and State.
 Allowed states can be set in WATO.
 Also the Agent Bakery is supported.

-The Plugin directly accesses the local mysql database to get the states for the Backups of the last 30 Days, then parses for the newest one to check the state.
+The Plugin uses bconsole to get the states for the backups of the last 30 Days, then parses for the newest one to check the state.